oskarrr991/reddit/README.md

 # Info

-Project was made with Angular CLI
+Project was made with Angular CLI<br/>
-Simple web app that gets all photos form reddit categories as you can see on the screenshots Reddit API -> https://www.reddit.com/.json?&show=all&limit=100
+Simple web app that gets all photos form reddit categories as you can see on the screenshots<br/>
+Reddit API -> https://www.reddit.com/.json?&show=all&limit=100

 # Screenshots